Hair Mineral Analysis

 We recommend that you only use Johnson & Johnson® baby shampoo for 2 weeks prior to collecting your sample if possible.

-This test can be used for any age as long as a sufficient sample can be obtained.
+The hair mineral analysis test can be used for any age as long as a sufficient sample can be obtained.

 From the UK your samples can be returned via Royal Mail.
 We recommend using a tracked and signed for service.